 Ideal for viewing: Andean condor, firecrown hummingbird, guanaco, humpback whale, king penguin

 Chile’s capital and its largest city is located in the central valley, with the snow-capped Andes to the east, and the coastal range to the west.
 A lively and dynamic place, it is one of Latin America’s most sophisticated locations, and there is lots to see in the city and surrounding Andes.

 Excellent for: City stopover, History & culture

 Located on an island the far side of Lake Pehoé, and linked to the mainland by a narrow footbridge, this traditional, timber-built, mountain lodge enjoys one of the most impressive five-star panoramas imaginable, with views across the lake to Los Cuernos and Paine Grande in the Paine Massif.

 Located right in the heart of Torres del Paine National Park, with commanding views and stunning scenery all around, this 4-star hotel allows you to connect instantly with surrounding nature.
 Hotel Las Torres offers a range of rooms, all of which are spacious and comfortable with private bathrooms.

 This elegant boutique property occupies a four-floor building – a national monument – whose original French architecture has been exquisitely restored to combine the traditional with the modern.
-Located in the elegant neighbourhood of Providencia, la Rêve is close to several restaurants and visitor attractions.
+Located in Santiago's elegant Providencia neighbourhood, Le Rêve is close to several restaurants and visitor attractions.